darconeous/sdcc/doc/README.txt

-Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel mcs51 family, the Zilog z80, the Maxim ds390 and the Motorola HC08.
+Welcome to SDCC, free open source, retargettable, optimizing ANSI C compiler that supports a growing list of processors including the Intel mcs51 family, the Zilog z80, the Maxim ds390 and ds400, the Motorola HC08 and the PIC16 and PIC18 familiy.

 See share/sdcc/doc/INSTALL.txt for the installation instructions for the binary kits.